 In most cases, the reaction will disappear within a couple of days.
 If the irritation seems to be worsening, you may need to take your dog to be examined by a vet.
 In some cases, the tick bite may leave a permanent scar on the dog’s skin.

-Removing Ticks from Dogs – Do’s and Don’ts
+Do’s and Don’ts When Removing Ticks from Dogs

 - Do wear gloves before removing ticks from dogs.